 In addition to the original arcade game, the Saturn release also includes the Special Version edition, which Toaplan developed at the end of their life cycle, but was never released in arcades.
 We’re able to play this version thanks to the Toaplan-offshoot company Gazelle, who coded the Saturn ports of both versions.
 Immediately, the Special Version looks different than the original because all the colors have been swapped.
 In addition, the gameplay feels fairly different because your hitbox is quite a bit smaller, your bombs are more powerful, and you get a one-time shield every time you die or level-up.
 If you’ve mastered the arcade version, the Special Version will feel quite a bit easier; that is, until you get to the second loop.
 I wasn’t expecting the game to continue after finishing the final boss, so the second loop truly threw me for a loop (*lame*).
 On the second loop, the enemies fire bullets more quickly, and release suicide bullets when killed.
 The suicide bullets make the game almost twice as difficult, and are downright ridiculous at times.
 Even inanimate objects fire suicide bullets when killed.
 After the finishing the second loop, you’re thrown into the third loop, which has even faster and more plentiful suicide bullets.
 Finish that, and you’ll face the final loop.
 Each loop contains one less stage than the previous one, so you don’t have to beat each stage four times to fully complete the Special Version.
 My hat goes off to anyone who accomplishes this feat.
 With the default 8 credits, I was able to make it to the third loop, but it was all too insane for me to try again.
 For anyone who calls Batsugun a bullet hell shooter, you’re totally right, but only if you’re referring to the additional loops of the Special Version.

-I’ve saved the video game element that I value the most for last: the visuals.
+I’ve saved the video game element that I typically value the most for last: the visuals.
 Batsugun looks… Pretty good.
 The backgrounds and enemies are fairly detailed, and there’s plenty of attractive color onscreen in the form of your massive firepower.
-Perhaps my biggest gripe is that the environments are pretty dull.
-The opening underwater level is interesting, but the next two levels have washed out beach backgrounds.
-The fourth stage is one of your typical cloud levels, and has some really impressive scrolling, but it’s essentially the same repeating sequence.
+Perhaps my biggest gripe is that the environments are somewhat dull.
+The opening underwater level is interesting, but the next two levels feature boring washed out beach backgrounds.
+The fourth stage is one of your typical cloud levels, and has some really impressive scrolling, but visually it’s essentially the same repeating sequence.
 The bosses are mainly giant airships, and look really big and impressive.
 Also, their weapons are all nicely detailed and animated.
 The overall design of Batsugun is about as traditional as sci-fi themed shooters get, which isn’t really a bad thing.
 Don’t expect anything really creative like the underwater theme from Darius, the bio-metallics of R-Type, or the Moai head wastelands of Gradius.
 Even as far as traditional themes are concerned, other Saturn shooters (which in all fairness were released later) like Battle Garegga, Dodonpachi, and Soukyugurentai have more detailed art assets.
 Overall, Batsugun is still a great looking game, and definitely ranks among the medium to upper tier of Saturn shooters in terms of visuals.